-Fireworks CS4 [Mac] review
+Fireworks CS4 [Mac] full review

 Speed bumps in Fireworks CS4 include fast import of images and enhanced handling of multiple documents.
 If you open a number of files at one time, they are presented in a series of docked tabs.
 These tabs can be torn off to create floating document windows, or moved to the lower edge of the screen, or towards the side to create vertical and horizontal file groups respectively.
 The asynchronous save feature is also welcome for increased productivity – you can save a document in one tab and switch to work on another document window as the original is still saving.

 The interface has had a makeover.
 Again we have the Adobe Workspace Switcher, this time only offering three preset layouts (though you can add your own).
 Expanded Mode is the default arrangement, in which the panels are located on the right, grouped in tab sets.
 You can also view the workspace with collapsed icons with panel names or just icons.
 Panels in any of the modes can be dragged onto each other and easily reordered.
 You can also activate the Application Frame from the Window menu, which is turned off by default.
 This encompasses the main document screen and all the tabs and panels in a single, integrated interface with a grey background.
 It can be resized, which is handy when you have a couple of applications open, with panels and documents all being shifted together.
 It also hides the distraction of a cluttered desktop.